jborean93/ansible-content/MakingTheDoubleHop/MakingTheDoubleHop.md

-# Making the Double Hop
+% Making the Double Hop

-One very common use case with Windows is to access a file from a network location.
+One very common use case with Windows is trying to access a file from a network location, for example installing a project from a network path, or copying application settings from a central file share.
-When trying to do a similar action interactively things typically just work but trying to do the same thing in Ansible will typically fail.
+When trying to do a similar action when logged on interactively things typically just work but trying to do the same thing in Ansible might fail.

 A specific example in Ansible would be trying to copy a file from a UNC path to a local directory using [ansible.windows.win_copy](https://docs.ansible.com/ansible/latest/collections/ansible/windows/win_copy_module.html):